Skip to Main Content

 Law

 A large amount of information is freely available on the Internet.
-It is important, when using the Internet for research purposes, to evaluate the reliability of the sites; use the checklist to help you evaluate the information that you find on the Internet.
+It is important when using the Internet for research purposes to evaluate the reliability of the sites; use the checklist (below) to help you decide if the information you have found is appropriate.

 Checklist